alphagov/govuk-import-export-prototype/guidance/ah-import-veterinary-meds.markdown

 The certificate is free for smaller wholesalers.

-Otherwise, it costs £760 if there are more than 100 SICs or STCs that name the you as the importer in the 12 months before your application.
+Otherwise, it costs £760 if you're named as the importer on more than 100 import certificates over a 12 month period.
 You’ll get an invoice after you’ve received your certificate.

 ###Importing allergens to supply a vet

 You usually need a [manufacturing authorisation](https://www.gov.uk/guidance/apply-for-a-certificate-to-import-a-veterinary-medicine-into-the-uk) to package and label unauthorised veterinary medicines.

-But a vet or a pharmacist without this authorisation can relabel or repackage instead, as long as the allergen is a finished product (not one that needs preparation or mixing before you supply it).
+But a vet or a pharmacist without this authorisation can relabel or repackage allergens that are imported as a finished product.
+This dispensation doesn't apply to allergens that need preparation or mixing before its' supplied.

-###What you need to do

-Follow the usual rules for importing as a wholesaler.
-When applying for the SIC or STC, the vet should name your laboratory as importer.

-Extemporaneous preparations, that is, medicines that are tailor-made for a particular animal by a veterinary surgeon, a pharmacist or a person who holds an appropriate manufacturing authorisation